Professor of Sociology and Asian and Asian American Studies

 Her most recent book is Subaltern Movements in India: The Gendered Geography of struggle Against Neoliberal Development (Routledge 2016).
-Based on nine months of ethnographic research, funded by Fulbright Hays Faculty Research Abroad Fellowship, I analyze three subaltern movements by adivasis (indigenous people), farmers, and fishers against “development by dispossession.”
-I show that the movements succeeded because of the deepening of democracy in India, albeit in tandem with coercive state initiatives, but gender remains a challenge for the movements, the state, and social theory.
+Based on nine months of ethnographic research, funded by Fulbright Hays Faculty Research Abroad Fellowship, she analyzes three subaltern movements by adivasis (indigenous people), farmers, and fishers against “development by dispossession.”
+She shows that the movements succeeded because of the deepening of democracy in India, albeit in tandem with coercive state initiatives, but gender remains a challenge for the movements, the state, and social theory.
 Drawing upon innovative perspectives in social-legal studies, critical geography, and feminist studies she defines several new concepts to show how ongoing relationships among various local fields of protest enabled activists and advocates to use legalism from below to exploit the changing legal architecture of the Indian state and to win substantial victories for subaltern groups.
 Her other books include Gender, Family, and Law in a Globalizing Middle East and South Asia (co-edited with Ken Cuno, Syracuse University Press, 2010) and Gender and the Politics of Possibilities: Rethinking Globalization (Rowman and Littlefield, 2008) and (co-edited with Nancy Naples) Women’s Activism and Globalization: Linking Local Struggles to Transnational Politics (Routledge 2002).

 As a scholar activist, she has been involved in advocacy and activism around social and gender justice issues at the United Nations, as SWS’s Representative to its Economic and Social Council, at the World Social Forum, and US Social Forum, among other sites.
-I was recently invited to serve on the Expert Special Committee of Everywoman Everywhere, International Commission of Violence Against Women and Girls, to work on a Global Treaty on Violence Against Women and elected to the Leadership Council of MayFirst/PeopleLink, committed to strategic and collective use of communication technologies for local and global struggles and transformations.
+She serves on the Everywoman Everywhere Committee, https://everywoman.org, that has launched a Global Treaty on Violence Against Women.

-Committed to buen vivir, I’m also a trained yoga teacher and practitioner as well as a trained Indian classical dancer in the Bharat Natyam style.
+Committed to buen vivir, she’s also a trained yoga teacher and practitioner as well as a trained Indian classical dancer in the Bharat Natyam style.